 - Snowflake multi tool

-Although we’ve put off ever using one of these – preferring our trusty old road atlas – this Ohrex motorhome satnav has rave reviews and it costs less than £85 – a fraction of the price compared to most motorhome satnavs.
-Indeed, one of our newsletter subscribers swears by it.
+Although we’ve put off ever using one of these – preferring our trusty old road atlas – this Aonerex touchscreen satnav has 4 star reviews and it costs less than £80 – a fraction of the price compared to most motorhome satnavs.

 The thing is that with a motorhome, you want a satnav where you can program in the dimensions of your van so you can avoid routes with low and/or narrow bridges and the like.
-Not all satnavs have this option and most that do are very expensive!
+Not all satnavs have this option and most that do are far more expensive.

 How to charge motorhome gadgets